burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Working Papers
 *  Burcu Kolcak and Katherine T. McCabe.
 “Perceptions of Government Interventions in Protests”
 * Michael  R. Kenwick,  Burcu  Kolcak,  and  Sumin  Lee.
-“The  Civil–Military Divide in Congressional Speech”
+“The  Civil – Military Divide in Congressional Speech”

 ### In Progress
 * Robert  R. Kaufman, R.  Daniel  Kelemen,  and  Burcu  Kolcak.
 “Federalism and Democratic Backsliding in Comparative Perspective”